What Is a Privacy Center and Do You Need One

 • A copy of your personal data

-They also include information about their privacy approach, the correlation between ads and data, and a quick link to delete your account if you choose.
+They also include information about their privacy approach, the correlation between ads and data, and a quick link to delete your account.

 Salesforce Privacy Center